python/cpython/Doc/library/multiprocessing.rst

    When an object is put on a queue, the object is pickled and a background thread later flushes the pickled data to an underlying pipe.
-This has some consequences which are a little surprising, but should not cause any pratical difficulties -- you can always use a managed queue if they really bother you.
+This has some consequences which are a little surprising, but should not cause any practical difficulties -- if they really bother you then you can instead use a queue created with a :ref:`manager <multiprocessing-managers>`.

    (1) After putting an object on an empty queue there may be an
        infinitessimal delay before the queue's :meth:`~Queue.empty`